 Legality of Sex Tourism

-Those involved within sex tourism are frequently denied the basic human rights to dignity, health, and security prescribed by the Universal Declaration of Human Rights 3.
-Many victims are assaulted, tortured, or imprisoned while working in the sex industry.
+Those involved in sex tourism are frequently denied the basic human rights to dignity, health, and security prescribed by the Universal Declaration of Human Rights.3 Many victims are assaulted, tortured, or imprisoned while working in the sex industry.
 Several international law enforcement agencies and non-governmental organizations (NGOs) have been working on extraterritorial legislation to prosecute sex offenders and protect sex workers in foreign countries.
 Some notable legislation includes: